What topics to write about

 Now, I do know that when you start a blog, for it to succeed and thrive, you ultimately need a blog niche and valuable guides or resource content on your website.

-But, do you need that on day one or even on day 365?
+But, do you need to know what topics to write about on day one or even on day 365?
 Not really.

 I have proved time and time again, that I can start lifestyle blogs, change audience several times and still make a living as a full-time blogger.